 Taxis to Kalpa are available from Shimla to reach any destination in Himachal Pradesh.
 You can always get connected with local taxi drivers in this list of taxi drivers in Kinnaur and Spiti Valley.
 However, this might be an expensive affair – costing anywhere around INR 20,000 depending on the number of days of the trip (as of 2018).
 In general, these local drivers charge from Rs 3000-3500 per day.

-Covering the town of Kalpa should be done on foot – no matter how long the walks might be and what incline you’d need to climb.
-But, in order to cover the surrounding activities and areas, a car will be required.
-If you’re traveling in your own car or bike or vehicle, you’re your own master.
+You can cover the town of Kalpa on foot – no matter how long the walks might be and what incline you’d need to climb.
+But, to cover the surrounding activities and areas, a car will be required.
+If you’re traveling in your car or bike or vehicle, you’re your own master.
 Else, local cab drivers are available near Reckong Peo bus stand or Kalpa Chowk.

 Attractions near Kalpa